Q & A

 Do you take back your pots and trays?

-Put them in the Blue Box by the shed.
+Please put them in the Blue Box by the shed.
 Just recycle your small annual pots or any broken ones.

 Do you guarantee your plants?